Maseshi/Sakurada-Shiro/source/README.md

 # Screen resolution

-As the device I used for testing had a default resolution of **1366x768**, monitors with higher resolutions may not display properly.
+As the device I used for testing had a default resolution of **1366x768**, monitors with higher or lower resolutions may not display properly.

 Tested and supported screen resolutions are now available.